facebookresearch/unibench/README.md

 For the latest news and updates, see the snippet below.

-#### October 2023 - v1.1.0
+#### September 15, 2024 - v0.3.1
-- Initial release of the project.
-- Added core functionalities and basic features.
+- Fixes type expectation in utils to print models by @marksibrahim

 For full details, refer to the [UPDATES.md](./assets/UPDATES.md) file.